ismb/jemma.osgi.dal.functions.eh/README.md

 # OSGi Device Abstraction Layer Functions for Energy@Home

+**IMPORTANT NOTE**: this bundle has been deprecated in the transition towards jemma v1.0.0 and it's only kept for historical reasons.
+New developments have been moved to the [ismb/jemma.osgi.dal.functions.eh](https://github.com/ismb/jemma.osgi.dal.functions.eh) project.

 This bundle implements OSGi Device Abstraction Layer Functions for Energy@Home Jemma software

 ##License